anildwarepo/customspeechmodel/README.md

 ![custom model id](./images/custom-model-id.png)

 Provide the speech service subscription key, region and url to the audio file that needs to the tested.
+A sample audio file is provided in the data/testset folder.
 The transcription job can be submitted by providing the required information and running the project using dotnet run from cli.